-The Office of Policy and Management (OPM) has limited authority in the area of property assessment and taxation.
+The Office of Policy and Management (OPM) has limited authority in the area of property (real, personal, motor vehicle) assessment and taxation.
+Assessment and taxation are administered on the municipal level.
 OPM issues guidelines for property tax exemption and tax credit programs for which municipalities receive state reimbursement for their tax losses.
 OPM determines annual personal property taxes for certain companies that provide telecommunications services.
 OPM also prescribes the application that a taxpayer uses to obtain maritime heritage land classification.

-OPM staff members do not have the authority to waive property taxes or the interest on delinquent property taxes.
-They do not have the authority to override a determination that a local assessor or tax collector makes, nor do they issue legal opinions about property assessment and taxation legislation that town officials administer.
+OPM does not have the authority to waive taxes or the interest on delinquent taxes.
+We do not have the authority to override a determination that a local assessor or tax collector makes, nor provide legal opinions about assessment and taxation legislation that municipal officials administer.

 Because property taxation affects the vast majority of

 Some explanations contain references to Chapters of the Connecticut General Statutes and statutory section references.
 Links to these chapters are available .